• Skip to primary navigation

 23

-What are some of your thoughts on this?
-Do you think an 23 year old can have $20,859 saved up just one year after college graduation?
-I think it's definitely possible - especially the high achievers that started working at 16 (or earlier) and saved a bunch, minimized student loans, and invested.
+What are your thoughts on this?
+Do you think a 23 year old can have $20,938 saved one year after graduation?
+I think it's absolutely possible — especially the high achievers who started working at 16 (or earlier), opened an investment account as a teen, minimized student loans, and invested.

 How To Boost Your Net Worth

-Now that you know the average and above average net worth, how do you get there?
-It's time to start looking at ways to boost your net worth.
+Now that you know the average and the above-average, how do you get there?
+Time to start looking at ways to move the number, and a budgeting app is the cheapest first step.

-First, t's essential to track your net worth.
-I'm a fan of Empower, because it's free, has great tools, and it's online.
-Check out Empower here.
-But Empower isn't the only app or tool that can help.
-Check out our full list of the Best Budgeting Apps here.
+Start by tracking your net worth.
+I'm a fan of Empower because it's free, has good tools, and it's online.
+But Empower isn't the only app that can do this — we compare it head to head in our YNAB vs. Empower breakdown.

-The great thing is that you're still young and you have a ton of time on your side.
-Time is the biggest ally you have in building wealth.
-But if you want to grow it (and fast), here are two more key areas to focus on.
+The good news is you're still young and time is on your side.
+Time is the biggest advantage you have in building wealth, and it's the entire engine behind financial independence math.
+If you want to grow it faster, focus on two areas.

-Boosting Your Income - As mentioned earlier, income is one of the key drivers in building assets and eliminating debt.
-The more income you have, the easier it is to grow your net worth.
+Boosting your income — Income is the main driver of building assets and killing debt.
+The more you earn, the easier both get.
 I want to challenge you to earn at least an extra $100 per month.
-We have a great list of ideas to get started.
+We have 54 side hustle ideas to get you started.
 I'm a firm believer that everyone can earn more if they try.
-I personally went to college full-time, worked full-time, and managed to side hustle as well.
+I went to college full-time, worked full-time, and side hustled on top of it.

 Final Thoughts

-The fact is, average is just that - average.
-It means that there are people doing better, and people doing worse.
-Keep working on your own situation to improve it and shoot for the high achiever numbers.
+Average is just that — average.
+Some people are doing better and some are doing worse.
+Keep working on your own situation, open a Roth IRA if you haven't, and shoot for the high achiever numbers.

 More From The College Investor: